©2021 William A. Lasher

-“There’s a candle maker right down the street; inside Skullington’s General Store.
-Turn left on your way out the door, you can’t miss it.”
+“There’s a candle maker down the street, inside Skullington’s General Store.
+Turn left on your way out, you can’t miss it.”

-As we were turning to leave, a man appeared in the open doorway behind the counter, “Wait, before you go, I would like to have a few words with you.”
+As we were turning to leave, a man appeared in an open doorway behind the counter.
+“Wait, before you go, I’d like to have a few words with you.”

 “A few words?”
 I said.

-“Yes, a few words in private,” he gestured with his hand for us to follow, “I’m Henry Winterborne, the owner of the store, please step in my office so we can talk.”
-He was a heavy gentleman, middle aged, and wearing a paisley vest over a billowy white dress shirt.
+“Yes, a few words in private.”
+He gestured with his hand for us to follow.
+“I’m Henry Winterborne, the owner of the store, please step into my office so we can talk.”
+He was a heavy set gentleman, middle aged, wearing a paisley vest over a billowy white dress shirt.
 His speech had that same British accent.

 We followed him down a short hallway and then into his office.
-He closed the door behind us, “Please have a seat.”
+He closed the door behind us, “Please, make yourselves comfortable.”
 He motioned towards a pair of armchairs casually arranged in front of his desk.
 I noticed a number of different style clocks at various locations around the office, all were wound and ticking, and every one displayed a different time.

 “What’s on your mind?”
 I said as I noticed what looked like a two way mirror on the wall.
-We could see an image of Higginbotham waiting on a new customer in the mirror.
+We could see an image of the impatient clerk waiting on a new customer in the mirror.

-“Very ingenious,” said Molly as she used her thumb and index finger to smooth out the long ends of her faux mustache.
+“An ingenious invention, Mr. Winterborne.”
+Molly used her thumb and index finger to smooth out the long ends of her faux mustache.

 “Recognized us?”
 I said.